MusicWeb International One of the most grown-up review sites around 2024

 Verville, Timothy (b.1979) is an American conductor who co-wrote a concerto for amplified looping cello and orchestra called Liminal: An Atlanta Concerto together with cellist and songwriter Okorie (OKCello) Johnson (b.1974), who originally wrote the work for solo cello.
 The concerto was premiered by Okorie Johnson in 2023 and a short excerpt from the third movement may be heard on YouTube via the link above.

-Vieru, Anatol (1926-1998) was a Romanian composer who wrote a cello concerto designated No.1 in 1962 which has been recorded by Vladimir Orloff for Troubadisc.
-He also wrote a sinfonia concertante for cello and orchestra in 1987 which has been recorded by Ivan Monighetti for the same label, and a concerto for two cellos and orchestra.
+Vieru, Anatol (1926-1998) was a Romanian composer who wrote a cello concerto designated No.1 in 1962.
+This has been recorded by Vladimir Orloff for Troubadisc and may be heard on YouTube.
+He also wrote a sinfonia concertante for cello and orchestra in 1987 which has been recorded by Ivan Monighetti for the same label and may also be heard on YouTube (Tracks 71-75).
+Vieru also wrote a concerto for two cellos and orchestra.

 Vieuxtemps, Henri (1820-1881) was a Belgian violinist who wrote two cello concertos, in 1877 and 1879.
 They have been paired together on disc by Alban Gerhardt for Hyperion, Wen-Sinn Yang for cpo, Marie Hallynck for Cypres and Heinrich Schiff for EMI.